 Cambridge fees for October 2017 – September 2018 can be downloaded here.

-ASIBA also charges an administrative fee per candidate entry.
+ASIBA also charges administrative fees.
 These fees replace the Cambridge annual registration fee.
 The ASIBA administrative fee is capped at €1,000 for schools that are approved British OIB schools.

 Please download our key dates and deadlines.